0xCOrS/WriteUps/Monteverde.md

 Here, the first one is being used.

-By default, “MSOL[hex_value]” user is the one that takes care of Active Directory to Azure replication.
+By default, ```MSOL[hex_value]``` user is the one that takes care of Active Directory to Azure replication.
 To support the synchronization service, metadata and configuration data is stored (parts of the data are encrypted using ```mcrypt.dll```) on the MSSQL database that by default is created when the Azure connector is deployed onto a host.
-Among that data is “MSOL_[hex]” user password’s hash.
+Among that data is ```MSOL_[hex]``` user password’s hash.
 In this case “mhope” as a member of "Azure Admins” can access the MSSQL database.

 A PowerShell PoC that uses the before mentioned DLL can be found ![here](https://github.com/Hackplayers/PsCabesha-tools/blob/master/Privesc/Azure-ADConnect.ps1).
 Using this poc script is possible to retrieve the stored cleartext domain, username and password.

 ## Privilege Escalation – Misconfigured Azure AD Connect

-**Vulnerability Explanation**: a deeper explanation can be found in the previous section 4.1.3 Post-Exploitation.
-The user whose credentials are used to synchronize AD with Azure AD is “Administrator”.
+**Vulnerability Explanation**: a deeper explanation can be found in the previous section Post-Exploitation.
+The user whose credentials are used to synchronize AD with Azure AD is ```Administrator```.
 Then, once these credentials are retrieved using the above mentioned PoC, Domain Administrator account is compromised.

 **Vulnerability Fix**: never use an Administrator account to perform this task as Administrative privileges are not required.